-Leila Batties is a land use and zoning attorney and the co-hiring partner in Holland & Knight's Washington, D.C., office.
+Leila Batties is a land use and zoning attorney in Holland & Knight's Washington, D.C., office.

 - University of California, Berkeley, B.A., Mass Communications

 - University of Miami School of Law, J.D., cum laude

 - District of Columbia

 - Walter Reed Army Medical Center Reuse Community Advisory Committee

 - MedStar Washington Hospital Center, Board of Directors, 2015-2016

 - District of Columbia Housing Finance Agency Board of Directors, 2010-2015; Vice Chair, 2014-2015

 - District of Columbia Building Industry Association, Committee on Legislative and Government Affairs

 - University of Miami School of Law’s Law Alumni Association Achievement Award, 2019